isabella232/bas-style-kit-jekyll-theme/README.md

 ## License

-© Natural Environment Research Council (NERC), 2017 - 2018, British Antarctic Survey.
+© UK Research and Innovation (UKRI), 2017-2018, British Antarctic Survey.

 You may use and re-use this software and associated documentation files free of charge in any format or medium, under the terms of the Open Government Licence v3.0.